 Employees with more than one year in the company have the right to a paid holiday of fifteen working days per year.
 Ten of these days must be taken consecutively, and the remaining five as agreed by the parties.
-Vacations can be accumulated only for up to two consecutive years, and are not compensable in money while the employment contract is in force.
+Vacations can be accumulated only for up to two consecutive years.
 The employer can only compensate vacation time by a cash payment when the employee resigns or is terminated without having made use of his vacation time.

-At termination, Pending vacations have to be paid to the employee, considering for such calculation that for each year of services the employee is entitled to fifteen days of vacations (fifteen working days, plus the non-working days in between).

-Proportional vacations are the vacations to which employee is entitled from the date of his/her contract (in case Labour Contract lasts less than a year) or anniversary contract, to the termination date.
+When termination is to enter in force, Pending Vacations have to be paid to the employee, considering for each year of services the employee is entitled to fifteen days of vacations.
+Proportional vacations are the vacations to which employee is entitled from the date of his/her contract (in case labour contract lasts less than a year) or anniversary contract, to the termination date.
 Pending vacations include any other period pending.

-In order to calculate pending vacations, the following procedure must be applied: 1.25 days must be considered for each month worked (15 days / 12 months = 1.25).
+In order to calculate Pending Vacations, the following procedure must be applied: 1.25 days must be considered for each month worked (15 days / 12 months = 1.25).
 Therefore, per each full worked month the employee is entitled to 1.25 days for vacations, or the corresponding proportion in case the last month was not completely worked.
 The resulting days must be paid considering the amount of the daily salary (monthly salary / 30 = daily salary).
-Finally, bear in mind that to the total days to be indemnified for pending vacations, you must add payment for Saturdays, Sundays and holidays included from the termination date to the end of the days resulting as pending vacations.
+Finally, bear in mind that to the total days to be indemnified for pending vacations, you must add payment for Saturdays, Sundays and holydays included from the termination date to the end of the days resulting as pending vacations.

 11.4.
-LEAVES OF ABSENCE
+Leaves of Absence